+N.3.2.
+Field Standard Weight Carts. - Field Standard Weight Carts that comply with the tolerances expressed in Fundamental Considerations, paragraph 3.2. (i.e., one-third of the smallest tolerance applied) may be included as part of the minimum required test load for shift tests and other test procedures.
+(Added 2004)
-N.4.
-Coupled-in-Motion Railroad Weighing Systems.

-N.4.1.
-Weighing Systems Used to Weigh Trains of Less Than 10 Cars. - These weighing systems shall be tested using a consecutive-car test train consisting of the number of cars weighed in the normal operation run over the weighing system a minimum of five times in each mode of operation following the final calibration.
-(Added 1990) (Amended 1992)

-N.4.2.
-Weighing Systems Placed in Service Prior to January 1, 1991, and Used to Weigh Trains of 10 or More Cars. - The minimum test train shall be a consecutive-car test train of no less than 10 cars run over the scale a minimum of five times in each mode of operation following final calibration.
-(Added 1990) (Amended 1992)

-N.4.3.
-Weighing Systems Placed in Service on or After January 1, 1991, and Used to Weigh Trains of 10 or More Cars. -

-- (a) These weighing systems shall be tested using a consecutive-car test train of no less than 10 cars run over the scale a minimum of five times in each mode of operation following final calibration; or - (b) if the official with statutory authority determines it necessary, the As Used Test Procedures outlined in N.4.3.1. shall be used.
-(Added 1990) (Amended 1992)

-N.4.3.1.
-As Used Test Procedures - A weighing system shall be tested in a manner that represents the normal method of operation and length(s) of trains normally weighed.
-The weighing systems may be tested using either:

-- (1) a consecutive-car test train of a length typical of train(s) normally weighed; or - (2) a distributed-car test train of a length typical of train(s) normally weighed.
+- N.4.
+Coupled-in-Motion Railroad Weighing Systems. - N.4.1.
+Weighing Systems Used to Weigh Trains of Less Than 10 Cars.
+These weighing systems shall be tested using a consecutive-car test train consisting of the number of cars weighed in the normal operation run over the weighing system a minimum of 5 times in each mode of operation following the final calibration.
+(Added 1990) (Amended 1992) - N.4.2.
+Weighing Systems Placed in Service Prior to January 1, 1991, and Used to Weigh Trains of 10 or More Cars.
+The minimum test train shall be a consecutive-car test train of no less than 10 cars run over the scale a minimum of 5 times in each mode of operation following final calibration.
+(Added 1990) (Amended 1992) - N.4.3.
+Weighing Systems Placed in Service on or After January 1, 1991, and Used to Weigh Trains of 10 or More Cars. - - (a) These weighing systems shall be tested using a consecutive-car test train of no less than 10 cars run over the scale a minimum of 5 times in each mode of operation following final calibration; or - (b) if the official with statutory authority determines it necessary, the As Used Test Procedures outlined in N.4.3.1. shall be used.
+(Added 1990) (Amended 1992) - N.4.3.1.
+As Used Test Procedures A weighing system shall be tested in a manner that represents the normal method of operation and length(s) of trains normally weighed.
+The weighing systems may be tested using either: - (1) a consecutive-car test train of a length typical of train(s) normally weighed; or - (2) a distributed-car test train of a length typical of train(s) normally weighed.